 - Torso injury

 Many of these injuries are so serious they require immediate emergency surgery to remove a nail from the body.
 Doctors recommend that you do not attempt to remove a nail after an accident, due to risk of fatal bleeding.
-If you have experienced a nail gun misfire injury, you are not alone and we may be able to help you.
+If you have experienced a nail gun misfire injury, you are not alone and the lawyers at Johnson//Becker may be able to help you.

 Hitachi Nail Gun Recalls

-The second recall was announced in 2014 for the Model NR83A3 nail gun, which was manufactured with a defect that could cause the tool to “jam and override the safety switch that permits only one nail to fire at a time, posing an injury risk.”
+The second recall was announced in 2014 for the Hitachi Koki Pneumatic Nailer, which was manufactured with a defect that could cause the tool to “jam and override the safety switch that permits only one nail to fire at a time, posing an injury risk.”

 Hitachi Nail Gun Lawsuit Settles for $2.5 Million